11 things to keep in mind while visiting Ladakh on Motorcycle

 4) Altitude sickness:

 The average altitude in the Ladakh region is 10000 ft.
 With sudden altitude gain and the inability to adapt to the thin air with 50% lesser oxygen, one can fall sick easily.
 Vomiting, nausea, headache, and dizziness are a few initial symptoms of the approaching elephant (AMS).
-The best way to avoid mountain sickness is to ascent gradually or take a day's rest at Leh before heading to higher altitudes.
+The best way to avoid mountain sickness is to ascend gradually or take a day's rest at Leh before heading to higher altitudes.
 For heart patients, or who have asthma or have a history of Blood pressure & sugar, it is advisable to discuss this with their doctor before heading for such an expedition.

 5) Carry a good amount of cash with you: